UselessCode404/sudoku_solver/README.md

 # sudoku_solver
-C# code, solves a 9x9 sudoku grid (brute force algorithm).
-This code will always find a solution and is pretty efficient.
+C# code, solves a 9x9 sudoku grid with a backtracking algorithm This program will always find a solution if one exists or otherwise return null
-Review the code, everything has a comment //comment